Joketts/Colony-Clash-An-Ant-Based-Multi-Agent-Simulation/README.md

 Multi-Agent System for Colony Simulation

-1.Overall Goal of the MAS
+Overall Goal of the MAS
 The main goal of this MAS system is to simulate a gamified dynamic competition between two ant colonies.
 The agents within each colony must work collaboratively, achieving the goals of each role (Scout, Worker, and Attacker) to efficiently gather food from the environment and defend their colony.
 The game ends once one colony manages to eliminate all the ants from the opposing colony.

-2. Features of the MAS
+Features of the MAS
 Role-based Agents
 • Scout Ants: Scans the environment, finds food and creates paths from the food back to the nest using pheromones.